mansueli/blog_backup/clftvo3ex000509l6erb05i9f.md

 ---

-The blog post discusses the implementation of custom claims in a Supabase project, which involves adding JSON data to the access token of an authenticated user to improve the efficiency of row-level security (RLS) policies.
-The custom claims are stored in the raw\_app\_meta\_data field of the users' table in the auth schema.
-By using custom claims, the access control rules for a particular row can be stored directly in the token, reducing the need for computationally expensive JOIN operations and improving query times and application performance.
-The blog post provides an example case and instructions on how to test RLS policies using Supabase's helper SQL procedures.

-## Custom claims
+This article will guide you through the process of using custom claims and testing row-level security (RLS) with Supabase and PostgreSQL.
+By incorporating custom claims, you can enhance the efficiency of your access control rules and improve your application's performance.
+We will provide examples, instructions, and best practices to help you implement and test RLS policies effectively.

+### **Custom Claims: Enhancing Row-Level Security**

-One approach for creating custom claims in a Supabase project involves adding JSON data to the access token received by an authenticated user upon logging into the application.
-These custom claims can be read and utilized by both the application and the PostgreSQL database server.
-The custom claims are stored in the `raw_app_meta_data` field of the `users` table in the `auth` schema, specifically `auth.users.raw_app_meta_data`.
+Custom claims involve adding JSON data to the access token of an authenticated user in a Supabase project.
+These claims can be utilized by both the application and the PostgreSQL database server.
+In Supabase, custom claims are stored in the `raw_app_meta_data` field of the `users` table in the `auth` schema (`auth.users.raw_app_meta_data`).

-The advantage of implementing custom claims in this way is that it can improve the efficiency of row-level security (RLS) policies.
+The primary advantage of implementing custom claims is their ability to improve the efficiency of row-level security (RLS) policies.
 RLS policies allow for fine-grained access control at the row level within the database.
-When using RLS policies, it is common to use JOINs to determine the access control rules for a particular row.
-However, JOINs can be computationally expensive, especially when dealing with large datasets.
+Traditionally, JOIN operations are used to determine the access control rules for a particular row.
+However, these JOINs can be computationally expensive, especially when dealing with large datasets.

-By using custom claims, you can store the access control rules for a particular row directly in the token itself, instead of needing to perform a JOIN operation.
-This approach can reduce the computational load on the database server, resulting in faster query times and improved application performance.
+By leveraging custom claims, you can store the access control rules for a specific row directly in the token itself, eliminating the need for JOIN operations.
+This approach reduces the computational load on the database server, resulting in faster query times and improved application performance.

-### Example case:
+### **Example Case: Implementing RLS with Custom Claims**

-We'll have a `teams` table in addition to the Supabase users table and a `team_members` that associates users with teams.
+Let's consider an example scenario where we have a `teams` table in addition to the Supabase users table.
+We also have a `team_members` table that associates users with teams.
+Here's an overview of the steps involved:

+1. Create the necessary tables in Supabase: `teams` and `team_members`.

+2. Define the relationships and constraints between the tables.

+3. Populate the tables with relevant data.

+4. Set up an RLS policy for the `team_members` table to control access based on the user's team membership.

+To ensure a seamless implementation, follow the steps below:

 Let's create the tables in Supabase: